l7mp/mc-wan/README.md

    Note that we list all SD-WAN ports: we want to reuse the same service across all egress EW gateway policies.

-1. Finally we manually create the Endpoint object for the dummy service and list the IP address of the Gateways that we want to receive the corresponding traffic (the IP addresses of the EW gateway in cluster-1 in our case).
+1. We manually create the Endpoint object for the dummy service and list the IP address of the Gateway that we want to receive the corresponding traffic (the IP addresses of the EW gateway in cluster-1 in our case, i.e., `IP_1`).

    ```yaml
    apiVersion: v1